zhongfu/tp/docs/UserGuide.md

 #### `add`: Add a job

-Adds a new job to the system with the given attributes. `RATE` refers to how much the employee is paid per hour.
+Adds a new job with the given attributes. `DURATION` refers to the duration required for job, in hours.
-`DURATION` refers to how long the job took.
-The payment is calculated accordingly.

 Format: `add n/NAME d/DURATION`

+Examples:

-Example: `add 2 n/Fix HDB Lock d/1` creates a job with id 2, where the employees worked for 1 hour to fix a HDB lock
+* `add n/Fix HDB Lock d/1` creates a job named "Fix HDB Lock" with a duration of 1 hour.
+* `add n/Repair aircon d/4` creates a job named "Repair aircon" with a duration of 4 hours.

 <div markdown="block" class="alert alert-info">